 Many of us associate tanned skin with attractiveness.
 Moreover it also gives us a confidence boost.
 But achieving that golden long lasting tan and healthy-looking sun kissed skin can be a lot of hard work.
 That’s when outdoor tanning oil comes in handy.
 It is designed specifically to help you get dark skin faster, intensify the existing tan, and help maintain your tan longer.
-That being said, this post we’ll review the best tanning oil for outside based on different criteria, as well as help you choose the best oil for outside.
+That being said, this post we’ll review the best tanning oil for outside based on different criteria, as well as help you choose the best oil for outdoor tanning.

 What Is Tanning Oil?